 God is with us in all this suffering and disturbance.

-Since we cannot gather to celebrate Mass perhaps we could watch Mass online.
+If you cannot get to Mass, you may like to attend online.
 Of course, it’s not the same, but it could help us maintain our Sunday custom, remembering that Sunday is the Lord’s day.

 Our own St John’s Cathedral, Portsmouth offers live-streamed Mass. https://www.portsmouthcatholiccathedral.org.uk/live-mass.php